intiMRA/imra_code_blog/_posts/Implicit-View-Logic-Using-Enums.md

   url: '${basePath}/assets/blog/implicit-view-logic-using-enums/cover.png'
 ---

-When Programming views in SwiftUI, we often need to deal with states that are dependent on many variable, when that happens the logic in the view quickly becomes messy and not as readable.
-In this article we will explore a way to make that logic lighter and more readable using enums to represent these states.
+When Programming views in SwiftUI, we often need to deal with states dependent on many variables, when that happens the logic in the view quickly becomes messy and not as readable.
+In this article, we will explore how to make that logic lighter and more readable using enums to represent these states.
 The code for this article can be found [here](https://github.com/intiMRA/Simplifying-View-Logic-Using-Enums).

 ## The Problem

-If statements are great, but we have all have seen some bad usage of them were it quickly becomes unreadable an requires you to thoroughly study the code to understand what is going on.
+If statements are great, but we have all seen some bad usage of them where it quickly becomes unreadable and requires you to thoroughly study the code to understand what is going on.
 Here is an example:

 ```Swift
 if viewModel.colorsModel.shouldShowColorOne, viewModel.colorsModel.shouldShowColorTwo {